gubomirgeorgiev/first-repo/README.md

 # first-repo
+This project will contains...
-Repo made for excersises!
+Repository made for excercises.
-I reslove the conflict
+Edited again in master branch...